At Home Drinking Every Night?

 Attempt to consume alcohol under the State’s official line of no greater than 14 units a week.
-That means you should not be consuming greater than 5 standard measures of red or white wine or 7 pints of normal-strength lager/beer/cider per week.
+That means you should not drink more than five standard measures of red or white wine or 7 pints of normal-strength lager/beer/cider per week.

 How much is too much

-Men who consume greater than FIFTY units a week (about 20 pints of lager) and women who consume greater than 35 units a week (three-and-a-half bottles of wine) are encouraged to ask their Family Doctor for a liver CT scan to check for scarring.
+Men who consume more than FIFTY units a week (about 20 pints of lager) and women who consume more than 35 units a week (three-and-a-half bottles of wine) are encouraged to ask their Family Doctor for a liver CT scan to check for scarring.

 Drinking in moderation is often an impossible dream for people used to drinking every night.
-Actually, it is much easier to quit drinking completely than to try and limit the amount you drink.
+Actually, it is much easier to quit drinking entirely than to try and limit the amount you drink.